ayush12121997/Algorithms-And-Data-Structures-in-JAVA/CP_DS_Algo.md

 <a name="Arrays_KadanesAlgo"></a>
 ### Kadane's Algorithm (Maximum sum contigous sub array)
-- To find the maximum sub contigous sub-array we maintain two variables, a local sum and a global sum.
+- To find the maximum sum contigous sub-array we maintain two variables, a local sum and a global sum.
 - Local sum is the max of current local sum + arr[i] and arr[i].
 The global sum is the maximum of localsum and current global sum.
 - Return the list of indexes from where to where the sum is maximum.
 Also return the sum.
 Return (start index, end index, sum).
 ```java